eradiate/eradiate/docs/rst/getting_started/quickstart.rst

 Setting up the Conda environment
 --------------------------------

 Eradiate ships a shell script, which will set up a Conda environment with all necessary packages and will add the required environment variables.
-Simply run the script like this:
+Navigate to the freshly created Git clone and run the script:

 .. code-block:: bash

+   cd eradiate
    bash resources/envs/conda_create_env.sh -j -a

 Afterwards, activate the environment, running the following command